Tompkins Consolidated Area Transit: History

 Tompkins Consolidated Area Transit (TCAT) was formed in 1998 by consolidating three public transit systems – Ithaca Transit (City of Ithaca), TOMTRAN (Tompkins County) and CU Transit (Cornell University) into a single system.
 In the 1960s the City and Cornell established independent bus systems which expanded throughout the next two decades.
 Service was first extended to serve Ithaca's suburbs in the 1970s, and to rural towns beginning in 1982.
 In 1974, a transit service in Northeast Ithaca (Lansing, Cayuga Heights and the Town of Ithaca) was started by apartment owners contracting with Swarthout Coaches to operate limited service for Cornell students, and as the public demand for service increased, the apartment owners sought assistance from local governments and Cornell University, which became Northeast Transit in 1978.

 Tompkins County became involved in supporting suburban routes and in developing rural transit service.
 The County formed TOMTRAN to extend fixed-route bus service to Dryden, Caroline and Newark Valley in 1982, Groton (1983), Newfield and Ulysses (1985), and Lansing and Danby (1991).
 In 1999, TCAT initiated bus service to Enfield, the last unserved town in the county.
 In 1992, the city, Cornell and County built a $5 million transit facility to base transit operations and fleet maintenance including GADABOUT.
 In 1996, the New York State Legislature adopted a state law authorizing that "the county of Tompkins, the city of Ithaca and Cornell University may jointly provide for mass transportation services in the county of Tompkins.", and on April 1, 1998, the City of Ithaca, Cornell University and Tompkins County established TCAT as a joint venture (public entity) to operate public transit service in Tompkins County, service began in 1999, establishing a unified route and fare system.
 TCAT re-organized itself as a 501(c)(3) nonprofit corporation, TCAT.
 Inc. in 2005 with representatives of City of Ithaca, Cornell University, and Tompkins County serving on its board of directors.

 In 1976, a consortium of municipalities and human service agencies formed GADABOUT Transportation Services to address travel needs of seniors and people with disabilities and today operates the Federally mandated paratransit service for Tompkins County.
 Although GADABOUT did not join TCAT in 1998, the two companies are still closely related, with GADABOUT leasing space and maintenance services from TCAT.

 Routes

-As of December 2019, thirty-six bus routes comprise the TCAT system.
-Routes are identified by number and are usually indicated on a marquee at the front of the bus, and sometimes on the side and/or rear as well.
-TCAT's main hub is Green Street Station, off of the Commons, a two-block pedestrian mall in downtown Ithaca.
-Most non South Hill routes run through the Cornell University campus; East Avenue and Tower Road near Uris and Statler Halls is considered a secondary hub.